vguttmann/homeassistant-ansible-runner/ansible-runner/README.md

 # Ansible Runner Add-on: Execute playbooks through Home Assistant

-The only constant and 100% reliable part in my Homelab has been Home Assistant, so I decided to base the Ansible Runner that configurest the rest of my Homelab here.
+The only constant and 100% reliable part in my Homelab has been Home Assistant, so I decided to use it to execute the playbooks that configure the rest of my home lab through it.

 # SSH Keys

-The SSH keys to deploy with Ansible need to be added to the deployment keys, the same keys are also used for authenticating to your git server via SSH
+The SSH keys to deploy with Ansible need to be added to the deployment keys, the same keys are also used for authenticating to your git server via SSH.
+Unlike the Git Pull plugin, you can just copy your whole private key and paste it in as one.
+It will almost certainly break the formatting of the page, but there are no problems with missing/stripped newlines.

 # Ansible Vault